arve0/master/thesis.md

 $(\SI{400}{\micro\metre})^2$ = 2250 images may be a daunting task without a specialized tool.

-The main concern with the last procedure was focus and a couple of scans confirmed the concern by having out of focus portions.
-The out of focus can be of several reasons, e.g.,  inter specimen z-displacement or temperature changes moving the specimens in z-direction.
+The main concern with the simple scan was focus and a couple of scans confirmed this concern by having out of focus portions.
+The out of focus can be due several reasons, e.g.,  inter specimen z-displacement or temperature changes moving the specimens in z-direction.
 As the autofocus in LAS runs before the scan, the only way to tackle temperature changes is by chopping up the scan in several chunks.
 As the goal was to reduce manual labor, doing this as a part of the procedure was not considered viable.

-In addition, automated scanning is a low hanging fruit because we have the
+In addition, automated scanning is a low hanging fruit because we have these
 conditions:

 - Specimen spots in TMA are relatively easy to discriminate to background.